If you or someone you know is in crisis, call or text 988 or open a chat at 988lifeline.org.

 Call 911 if you’re in an immediate medical crisis.

 As we age, we often experience new stressors related to ongoing loss, physical and mental decline, and financial constraints.
-Around 15% of adults over 60 suffer from mental disorders—the most prevalent being dementia and depression.
+Around 15% of older adults suffer from mental disorders—the most prevalent being dementia and depression.
 Treatment for mental health conditions like depression and anxiety is essential for improving quality of life and overall health because our physical and mental health are intertwined.
 For example, those with chronic health conditions tend to experience more stress and higher levels of depression.
 Untreated depression can result in more negative outcomes.

 The good news is that Medicare helps cover the costs of diagnosing and treating mental health disorders.

 Medicare pays for one depression screening per year as well as annual wellness visits during which your doctor may ask about symptoms of depression, anxiety, and other mental health conditions.
+Your “Welcome to Medicare” preventive visit also includes an assessment of your risk factors for mental health conditions.

 If you’re diagnosed with a mental health disorder that requires treatment, Medicare will help cover the cost.